ai-mode/ai-mode/README.md

 - `(setq ai--query-type-prompt "Type of Query:")` - changing the greeting for selecting the query type
 - `(setq ai-keymap-prefix "C-c i")` - changing the prefix for keymap

-If you want to write your own backend, take a look at the source code of the ` ai--openai--chat-async-send-query` function.
+If you want to write your own backend, take a look at the source code of the ` ai-openai--chat-async-send-query` function.

 Adding a customized backend: